myitlabro/TronLabsRo/TEAM.md

 You can read more about my professional experience on LinkedIn: https://www.linkedin.com/in/doriantang

-The idea to run as Tron SR came, when I've attended the first Tron Meet-up help by CryptoGirls on the 12th of June 2018 in Bucharest.
+The idea to run as Tron SR came, when I've attended the first Tron meet-up help by CryptoGirls on the 12th of June 2018 in Bucharest.